chocolateboy/pmsencoder/README.md

 1. try to stream a web video
 2. wait until it fails
-3. post the pmsencoder.log and the debug.log (as a zipped attachment)
+3. post your PMS.conf, pmsencoder.log and debug.log (as a zipped attachment)

 # Support <a name="Support"></a>